-This course will not follow a traditional lecture format for delivery of course content and skill development.
-While there may be some lectures during the synchronous time, the course will focus more on eliciting students' current ideas and thoughts about sets of data or presented models that are posted online or part of course activities.
-Then, through guided questions about the presented information, students, in small groups, discuss ideas and come to consensus about answers to questions.
+This course will run completely asynchronously, having both individual and group tasks and assignments.
+While there will be short recorded lectures available for viewing, the course will focus more on eliciting students' current ideas and thoughts about sets of data or presented models that are posted online or part of course activities.
+Then, through guided questions about the presented information, students, via small group interactions will discuss ideas and come to consensus about answers to questions.
 Ideas are further developed in questions that force application of the agreed upon concepts.
-The instructor is the guide on this journey, pointing out areas that are particularly relevant or that may need attention.
+The instructor(s) guide you on this journey, pointing out areas that are particularly relevant or that may need attention.
 This format is designed based on the idea that learning cannot be directly transmitted from one person to another.
 Knowledge must be built by the learner which results from interpretation and reflection on experiences in particular contexts, such as the chemistry classroom, when working with others and guided by a mentor.